 “A feature I believe that many Objective C developers will be enjoying soon is that Swift will manage memory automatically.
 This will take care of some serious coding vulnerabilities like the annoying and potentially very dangerous “use after free” coding error”.

 To prevent memory leaks and optimize app performance, Swift programming language uses Automatic Reference Counting across all APIs.
 In simpler terms, it manages memory on its own- enabling consumption of resources in the most efficient manner.
 There is no need for manual memory settings and while making the required changes, developers are supported and guided by Swift’s conventional tools.

 Strong Corporate Support from IBM and Apple

-Both Apple and IBM have combined their efforts to invest in Swift.
+Both Apple and IBM have combined their efforts to invest in Swift programming language.
 This has led to Swift gaining one of the most active open source communities.
 In fact, it is one of the most starred programming languages on GitHub.

-Swift has many advantages, especially over its predecessor Objective-C, however it still suffers from some drawbacks.
+Swift programming language has many advantages, especially over its predecessor Objective-C, however it still suffers from some drawbacks.

 Developing iOS apps – Swift Drawbacks